thehanlab/dynamicLM/README.md

 1.  `stack_data`: stacks the landmark data sets
 2. An **optional** additional update for more complex columns that vary with landmark-times: For example, here we update the value of age.
-3.  `addLMtime`: Landmark time interactions are added, note the additional columns created.
+3.  `add_interactions`: Landmark time interactions are added, note the additional columns created.

 *Note that these return an object of class `LMdataframe`.
 This has a